A Comparison of Cursed Sequential Equilibrium and Sequential Cursed Equilibrium: Different Concepts of Cursedness in Dynamic Games: Differences Between CSE and SCE

-Consider the following game where there is one broadcaster $(B)$ and two other players.
-We denote the set of players as $N= \{B, 1,2\}$.
-There are two possible states---good $(\theta_{g})$ or bad $(\theta_{b})$---with equal probability.
-At the beginning of the game, nature will draw the true state.
-Only the broadcaster observes the state, not the other two players.
+\textbf{Illustrative Example.}\footnote{This is adapted from a different example proposed by Shengwu Li in private correspondence.} Consider the following game with one broadcaster $(B)$ and two other players.
+There are two possible states---good $(\theta_g)$ or bad $(\theta_b)$---each occurring with equal probability.
+At the beginning of the game, nature draws the true state, which is observed only by the broadcaster and not by the other two players.
 Therefore, the true state is the broadcaster's private information.

-In this game, all players except for the broadcaster will take turns to choose either a safe option ($s$) or a risky option ($r$).
-Without loss of generality, we let player $i$ be the $i$-th mover for any $i\in\{1,2\}$.
-Each of these two players only takes one action and all actions of all players are public.
-Moreover, before each player $i\in\{1,2\}$ makes a move, the broadcaster makes a public announcement about the state being good ($g$) or bad ($b$).
+In this game, all players except the broadcaster take turns choosing either \emph{In} or \emph{Out}.
+Each of these two players takes only one action, and all actions by all players are public.
+Moreover, before each player makes a move, the broadcaster makes a public announcement that the state is either good ($\theta_g$) or bad ($\theta_b$).
+In other words, this is a three-player, four-stage multistage game with observed actions: the broadcaster $B$ moves at the odd stages ($t = 1, 3$) with action set $A_B = \{G, B\}$, the first mover acts at stage two, and the second mover acts at stage four, with $A_1 = A_2 = \{In, Out\}$.

-This is a three-player four-stage multi-stage game with observed actions where player $B$ moves at odd stages ($t = 1, 3$) with the action set $A_{B}(h^t) = \{g^{h^t},b^{h^t} \}$ and each player $i \in\{1,2 \}$ moves at stage $2i$ with the action set $A_i(h^{2i})=\{s^{h^{2i}},r^{h^{2i}}\}$.
-Formally, the coarsest valid partition of this game satisfies PHC since the available actions at different public histories are labeled differently.\footnote{See Section \ref{subsec:relabeling} and \cite{cohen2022sequential} pp. 32-33 for discussion about labeling effects in SCE.} We drop the superscripts $h^t$ and $h^{2i}$ when there is no risk of confusion.

 The broadcaster will get one unit payoff for each truthful announcement and 0 otherwise.
 Therefore, it is strictly optimal for the broadcaster to always report the true state.
-For other players, they will get 0 for sure if they choose the safe option $s$.
-If they choose the risky option $r$, they will get $\alpha\in(0,1)$ if the state is $\theta_{g}$ and $-1$ if the stage is $\theta_{b}$.
+For other players, they will get 0 for sure if they choose \emph{Out}.
+If they choose \emph{In}, they will get $\alpha\in(0,1)$ if the state is $\theta_{g}$ and $-1$ if the state is $\theta_{b}$.

-In summary, the broadcaster has private information about the true state, and is incentivized to always truthfully report the state.
-All other players do not know the true state, but they are incentivized to choose $r$ in their turn if they are sufficiently confident about the state being $\theta_{g}$.
-The standard equilibrium theory predicts the broadcaster will always announce the true state and every player $i\in\{1,2\}$ will choose $s$ if the announcement is $\theta_{b}$ and choose $r$ otherwise.